imazen/imageflow/README.md

 * Keep the image handling part of a site in a sandbox: a separate process, or even a separate machine, running as a low-privilege user.
 * Kill and reset the image handling system regularly, perhaps every few images.

-**This advice should be applied to any use of ImageMagick, GraphicsMagick, LibGD, FreeImage, or OpenCV.**
+**This accurate advice should be applied to any use of ImageMagick, GraphicsMagick, LibGD, FreeImage, or OpenCV.**

 Also, make sure that whichever library you choose has good test coverage and automatic Valgrind and Coverity scanning set up.
 Also, *read* the Coverity and valgrind reports.